OuthmaneBelqasmi/FrameworkDI/README.md

 1- XML File configuration<br>
 2- Annotation

-NB : for xml file configuration the frame work inject the field using setter method and for the annotation the framework use  the introspection.
+NB : for xml file configuration the framework inject the field using setter method and for the annotation the framework use the introspection.

 <hr>